fossasia/badgemagic.fossasia.org/README.txt

 * No passwords required or used
 * Works even when Twitters down, over capacity or not connecting
 * Tweets stored in the database with each call, so if your call to the Twitter API fails for whatever reason there won't be a blank space or Oops message on your site, you'll just see the last set of Tweets the system stored - sweet huh.
-* Tweeted when? - In Human Time using minutes, hours and days (i.e. 5 hours ago)
+* Tweeted when? - In Human Time using minutes, hours and days (i.e. 5 hours ago) or using Twitter time display (i.e. 5h)
+* Twitter intents - increase social interaction with users ability to Reply, Retweet and Favourite your tweets right from you page
+* Twitter intents using bespoke (only three characters) icon font (tiny) and colour the icons right in the widget
 * Did we say it was simple and works...

 == Installation ==

 Installation is as simple as 1,2,3 or maybe 4 because of Twitter :)

-1. Upload `simple-twitter-tweets` to the `/wp-content/plugins/` directory
+1. Upload 'simple-twitter-tweets' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the Widget to your page (e.g. Sidebar) and update the required details
+4. Click Save
-4. Note: You will need to create a Twitter Application - See below.
+5. Note: You will need to create a Twitter Application - See below.
 Oh, it's really easy.

 = Creating a Twitter Application =